The 9 Best Gaming PC under 500 Budget

 1. HP Pavillion (690-0010) – Gaming PC for $500

-If you’re looking to play mild games at medium to high settings, the HP Pavillion Gaming 69 is one of the best prebuilt gaming under 500.
+If you’re looking to play mild games at medium to high settings, the HP Pavillion Gaming 69 is one of the cheap gaming build under 500 budget.
 Games like Battlefield and GTA V will run just fine at medium graphics settings, which are pretty high-end titles for their time.
 In addition, if PvP games are your thing, PUBG and Fortnite are capable of running at medium to high settings.
 Let’s dive in to see some more details on what’s powering the HP Pavillion Gaming 690.

 The HP Pavillion Gaming 690 features an AMD Ryzen 3 series processor coupled with the company’s in-house Radeon RX550 graphics card.
 Possibly, this PC is among the first options that users should go for.
 This is due to the fact that HP’s configuration is by far the most powerful options that you will get even compared to other minor brands.

 To start small, but powerful, the HP Pavillion Gaming 690 PC is perfect for beginners and more importantly, beginners who’re starting their track off PvP games.
 Other titles are also playable but the graphics need to be tuned down a little.

 The Acer Aspire TC-780-ACKI5 features a highly optimized combination of processor and RAM, designed for mid-range games.
 You would have the capability of playing PUBG and Fortnite on lower settings at 720p resolution.
 However, while it can handle mid-range games quite well, it won’t be able to push graphics of new titles.
 Nonetheless, it gets the job done well and most of the titles are easily playable.

 Over the past few years, Intel’s in-house graphics chips have been getting better and if basic games are your concern, the Acer Aspire TC-780-ACKI5 can handle it without the integration of dedicated GPUs.
 The machine features Intel’s 7th generation Core-i5 processor coupled with 12GB of RAM instead of the standard 8GB which you would find on most of the gaming desktops at this price range.
 Henceforth, games along with your usual multitasking needs, the Acer Aspire TC-780-ACKI5 is more than capable to handle it all.